leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #eval doTwice double 2   -- 8
 ```

-Now to get a bit more abstract, you can also specify arguments that work as type parameters,
+Now to get a bit more abstract, you can also specify arguments that
+are like type parameters,
 such as `(α β γ : Type)` here:

 ```lean